Cole-Hartman/5-Card-Draw-Poker/README.md

 Built Using Visual Studio Community

-Notes
-Compatibility measures have not been taken, and consequently this program may not run as intended on macOS and Linux system environments.
+Note: Compatibility measures have not been taken, and consequently this program may not run as intended on macOS and Linux system environments.